-- Under unusual circumstances, a RESET of a virtual circuit may not properly discard all in-transit data.
+- The x25 pvc bridge number interface command is not properly stored in the system's configuration memory.
+[CSCdi06683] - Under unusual circumstances, a RESET of a virtual circuit may not properly discard all in-transit data.
 This may cause an additional RESET of the VC to occur.
-[CSCdi07811] - The Cisco X.25 implementation allows both modulo 8 and modulo 128 virtual circuits to coexist on the same interface; this is nonstandard.
-[CSCdi07812]

-- Regarding the x25 map ip ipaddr broadcast command, all x25 map commands must accept an X.121 address for association with each protocol address mapped to.
+[CSCdi07811] - The Cisco X.25 implementation allows both modulo 8 and modulo 128 virtual circuits to co-exist on the same interface; this is non-standard.
+[CSCdi07812] - Regarding the x25 map ip ipaddr broadcast command, all x25 map commands must accept an X.121 address for association with each protocol address mapped to.
 Rather than having the broadcast taken as an X.121 address incorrectly, the configuration will now contain an X.121 address before the broadcast keyword is specified.
 [CSCdi08630] - The X.25 idle timer previously applied to SVCs that were switched (via the x25 route command) or nonswitched on an interface.
 Now only nonswitched SVCs are subject to the X.25 idle timer.
 [CSCdi09927]